takeshi-fukasawa/dynamic_opt_conti_action/README.md

 # Replication code of "Simple method for efficiently solving dynamic models with continuous actions using policy gradient" (Fukasawa, 2024)

-This repository contains replication codes of the paper titled "Simple method for efficiently solving dynamic models with continuous actions using policy gradient" by Takeshi Fukasawa, proposing VF-PGI-Spectral (Value function-Policy Gradient Iteration-Spectral) algorithm for computationally efficiently solving dynamic models with continuous actions.
-These codes are written in MATLAB.
+This repository contains replication code of the paper titled "Simple method for efficiently solving dynamic models with continuous actions using policy gradient" by Takeshi Fukasawa, proposing VF-PGI-Spectral (Value Function-Policy Gradient Iteration-Spectral) algorithm for computationally efficiently solving dynamic models with continuous actions.
+The code is written in MATLAB.

-Note that the codes rely on my other repository takeshi-fukasawa/spectral.
-If you run the replication codes, please also download the spectral repository, and modify the path specified in the main code.
+Note that the code relies on my other repository takeshi-fukasawa/spectral.
+If you run the replication code, please also download the spectral repository, and modify the path specified in the main code.

 ## growth_model_elastic_labor_supply (Section 5.1, Appendix C.1)
 The code is based on the replication code of Maliar and Maliar (2013), and it is designed to solve the single-agent neoclassical growth model with elastic labor supply.
 We can obtain the results of the experiments shown in Section 5.1 and Appendix C.1 of the paper by running gen_results.m and gen_results_VF_PGI_test.m.